 1. Making Sense of Cents ($900K/year)

-Michelle Schroeder-Gardner (from Living on a Sailboat) started Making Sense of Cents over 11 years ago.
+Michelle Schroeder-Gardner (from Living on a Sailboat) started Making Sense of Cents about 12 years ago.

 Hello!
 My name is Michelle Schroeder-Gardner, and I run Making Sense of Cents, a personal finance and lifestyle website that helps readers earn more, save more, and live more.